Menu Close

 Who can make a counterclaim?

-Any respondent in the claim can make a counterclaim.
-That means there might be more than 1 counterclaim.
-A counterclaim can be made against 1 or more applicants from the original claim.
+Any respondent in the original claim can make a counterclaim.
+If the original claim had more than one respondent, that means there might be more than one counterclaim.
+A counterclaim can be made against one or more applicants from the original claim.

 You can’t add a new respondent to the counterclaim.
 If you want to add someone, you might be able to make a third-party claim instead.
 Learn about making a third-party claim.